 - 1. Requirements regarding the deposit of public money and the investment of funds in the city treasury are set forth in the Columbus City Codes, Chapters 321 and 325.
-Various articles establish a three-person depository commission, made up of the City Auditor, City Treasurer, and the Director of Finance and Management, charged with compliance and the creation of guidelines.
-The commission embodies a checks and balances process in that each represents a separately elected official of city government.
+Various articles establish a three-person depository commission, made up of the City Auditor, City Treasurer and the Finance and Management Director, charged with compliance and the creation of guidelines.
+The commission embodies a checks and balances process in that each official represents a separately elected official of city government.
 Pursuant to the above code sections, the following policies exist. - 2.
-The city will not invest in any form of derivatives, except STAR Ohio (an investment pool managed by the State Treasurer's Office that allows governments within the state to pool their funds for investment purposes). - 3.
+The city will not invest in any form of derivatives, except STAROhio (an investment pool managed by the State Treasurer's Office that allows governments within the State to pool their funds for investment purposes). - 3.
 The city is prohibited from entering into reverse repurchase agreements and does not leverage its investment portfolio in any manner. - 4.
-Only eligible investments with final maturities not greater than five years from the time of purchase are permitted, unless the security is an assessment bond or note issued by the City of Columbus and the purchase is approved by the Treasury Investment Board. - 5.
-The city purchases investments only through member banks of the Federal Reserve System or broker dealers licensed by the State of Ohio and registered with the Financial Industry Regulatory Authority (FINRA). - 6.
+Only eligible investments with final maturities not greater than two years from the time of purchase are permitted. - 5.
+The city purchases investments only through member banks of the Federal Reserve System or broker dealers licensed by the State of Ohio and members of the National Association of Securities Dealers (NASD). - 6.
 Investments permitted by Chapter 325 of the Columbus City Code are limited to the following: - a.
-Bonds, notes, or other obligations of the United States government or its agencies for which the faith of the United States is pledged for the payment of principal and interest. - b.
-Bonds, notes, debentures, or other obligations issued by any of the federal governmentsponsored enterprises listed below: - Federal Farm Credit System - Federal Home Loan Bank - Federal Home Loan Mortgage Corporation - Federal National Mortgage Association - c.
-The Ohio State Treasurer's Asset Reserve Funds (STAR Ohio) pursuant to Ohio Revised Code 135.45. - d.
+Bonds, notes, or other obligations of the United States government or its Agencies for which the faith of the United States is pledged for the payment of principal and interest. - b.
+Bonds, notes, debentures, or other obligations issued by any of the federal government-sponsored enterprises listed below: - Federal Farm Credit System - Federal Home Loan Bank - Federal Home Loan Mortgage Corporation - Federal National Mortgage Association - c.
+The Ohio State Treasurer's Asset Reserve Funds (STAROhio) pursuant to Ohio Revised Code 135:45. - d.
 Bonds or other obligations of the City of Columbus, Ohio. - e.
-Obligations of the State of Ohio or any municipal corporation, village, township, or other political subdivision of the State of Ohio, as to which there is no default of principal or interest and which have been approved as to their validity by nationally recognized bond counsel. - f.
+Obligations of the State of Ohio or any municipal corporation, village, township or other political subdivision of the State of Ohio, as to which there is no default of principal or interest and which have been approved as to their validity by nationally recognized bond counsel.

+- f.
 Certificates of deposit in eligible institutions applying for moneys as provided in Chapter 321 of the Columbus City Codes. - g.
-Repurchase agreements that are collateralized with legally authorized securities as defined in Chapter 325.010 of Columbus City Code and held in third-party safekeeping designated by the City Treasurer and in the name of the City of Columbus. - h.
-Others as provided for in Ohio Revised Code 135.14 for interim deposits.
+Repurchase agreements that are collateralized with legally authorized securities as defined in Chapter 321.08 of Columbus City Code and held in third-party safekeeping designated by the City Treasurer and in the name of the City of Columbus.